 3. Treasury/Finance Report / Erin: went over the submitted report and presented the Proposed Budget for July 2016 – June 2017.

-4. Corresponding Secretary / Mollie: asks for a Google Voice volunteer for the month of June.
+4. Corresponding Secretary / Mollie: asks for 2 Google Voice volunteers for the month of June.

 Kate and JP volunteer.

 Andrea announces that World Service Convention baskets should be made small for international travelers.